NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_StaticRoutes.rst

 ==============

 This page can be used to configure static routes for the network traffic.
-For example, static routes cane used to reach private networks connected via dedicated lines.
+For example, static routes can be used to reach private networks connected via dedicated lines.

 Remember to add the same network to the :guilabel:`Trusted networks` panel,